idboussadel/youtube-2.0/README.md

 * RapidApi (Youtube v3)

 # Features :
+* Watch a video with video suggestions: Watch a video and get suggestions for other videos to watch, based on the category of the video you are watching.
+* Search for videos: Search for videos by keyword, channel.
+* Get channel information: Get detailed information about a channel, including its name, and subscriber count.
+* Get video suggestions based on category: Get suggestions for videos to watch.

 # Installation :
 1. create a .env file with your rapidApi key :